DannyCamacho/ChatClient/README.md

 # ChatClient
-Light-weight Chat client built in Java using JavaFX.
+Light-weight Chat Client built in Java using JavaFX.
 Connect to the ChatServer to chat with connected users.

 ChatServer: https://github.com/DannyCamacho/ChatServer